Program Development

 7. Testing/Debugging

-Problem Definition: This is the formal definition of task.
-It includes specification of inputs and outputs processing requirements, system constraints and error handling methods.
+This is the formal definition of the task.
+It includes specification of inputs and outputs, processing requirements, system constraints, and error handling methods.

-Flowcharting: A flowchart is a pictorial representation in which symbols are used to show the various operations and decisions to be followed in solving a problem.
-Flow chart depicts the logic involved in the problem solution and therefore, is a step-by-step sequence that the program will describe to the computer.
+A flowchart is a pictorial representation in which symbols are used to show the various operations and decisions to be followed in solving a problem.
+A flowchart depicts the logic involved in the problem solution and therefore, is a step-by-step sequence that the program will describe to the computer.

-Desk-checking: Desk-checking is a manual (non-computerized) technique for checking the logic of an algorithm
+Desk-checking is a manual (non-computerized) technique for checking the logic of an algorithm.

 Comments